Have you smelt pork chops cooking on a BBQ, only to be served something that resembles the sole of a shoe when trying to chew it?

 - Cover with foil and bake for an hour.

-- The apple pieces should be soft and ready to put into a food processor and blended until a smooth sauce consistency is achieved.
+- Once pieces are soft, put into a food processor and blend until a smooth sauce consistency is achieved.

 - Start by placing the slaw side dish on the plate first; I’d put down a large helping.
 Then adding some lemon zest and squeeze of juice.

-- Lean the perfectly grill marked chop over the slaw.
-These are large chops, so one should be more than enough for the average adult.
+- Lean the perfectly grill marked smoked pork chop over the slaw.
+These are large smokled pork chops, so one smoked pork chop should be more than enough for the average adult.

-- Add a large dollop of the sauce to the side, make sure it’s a large amount, as you will be asked to serve more.
+- Add a large dollop of the sauce to the side of the smoked pork chops, make sure it’s a large amount, as you will be asked to serve more.